bkesterbyld/maroon-potato/src/pages/index.md

     title: ''
     subtitle: ''
     features:
-      - title: Data management as simple as a spreadsheet
+      - title: Go beyond databases to data management
         subtitle: ''
         content: >
           Above unifies data modeling, storage and manipulation into an easy no